New Orleans, Louisiana

 The most iconic transit vehicle in American literary history is Tennessee Williams’ “Streetcar Named Desire” from New Orleans.
 Muni currently has two such icons.

 Both cars were built in 1923, part of an order of 73.
-They ran on a variety of lines, including the famed “Desire” line, named for a street in the French Quarter, until 1964, when bus conversions left only the venerable St. Charles line operating with streetcars.
+They ran on a variety of lines, including the famed “Desire” line, a route that included Bourbon Street through the French Quarter as well as its namesake Desire Street.
+The Desire line lost its streetcars in 1948, and by 1964, bus conversions left only the venerable St. Charles line operating with streetcars.
 A few surplus cars, including these two, were sold to museums or attractions; the rest were scrapped.

 Car No. 952 was repurchased by New Orleans from an attraction in Chattanooga to serve a new Riverfront line in 1984, and then retired again in 1997 when replaced by replica cars.
 It came from New Orleans to San Francisco in 1998 by agreement between Mayors Willie Brown and Marc Morial, for the world premiere of Andre Previn’s opera of Williams’ novel.
 Its lease was subsequently extended and it has operated regularly on the streets of San Francisco ever since.